boschresearch/torchphysics/docs/tutorial/external_domains.rst

 This may be useful, if the problem should first be researched in 2D, which most of the time is less expensive.
-For this, only have to choose how we want to create the 2D-representation.
+For this, one only has to choose how we want to create the 2D-representation.
 Here we use slicing, the projection works the same:

 .. code-block:: python